-The business community is uncomfortable with change because we can’t anticipate the outcome, but staying put can be even riskier than changing just ask any of the now defunct iconic companies.
+The business community is uncomfortable with change because we can’t anticipate the outcome.
+Still, staying put can be even riskier than changing; ask any of the now-defunct iconic companies.
 A business resistant to change risks being left behind.

 It’s human nature to resist uncertainty because our brain prefers a predictable negative outcome over an uncertain one.
-Many senior managers and business owners can’t wrap their minds around embarking on an entirely new and different direction for the company.
+Many senior managers and business owners can’t wrap their minds around embarking on an entirely new and different direction.
 Managers counting down the months to retirement convince themselves the status quo is preferable to the risk of striking out in a new direction.

 Many senior managers and business owners have a fear of technology, also known as technophobia.
-The fear or dislike of advanced technology or complex devices, such as robots, 3D printing, artificial intelligence (AI), and the internet of things (IoT) just to name a few, is surprisingly common with some experts believing we all suffer at least a small amount of nervousness when confronted with new technology.
+The fear or dislike of advanced technology or complex devices, such as robots, 3D printing, artificial intelligence (AI), and the internet of things (IoT), to name a few, is surprisingly common, with some experts believing we all suffer at least a small amount of nervousness when confronted with new technology.
 In today’s rapidly changing world, it can be easy to feel out of touch.

-With senior managers and business owners, one of the most basic technology fears is rooted in the loss of control.
-We don’t necessarily understand exactly how a new piece of technology works, so our imaginations fill in the details.
+With senior managers and business owners, one of the most basic technology fears is rooted in losing control.
+We don’t necessarily understand exactly how a new technology works, so our imaginations fill in the details.
 It’s human nature to want to be in control of our environment, and it’s scary to think that we might not have as much control as we had hoped.

 Ivory Tower Effect

 Another question I always ask is, “Do you see senior managers walking the work area talking to you and your co-workers every few days?”
 There is usually some laughter, and someone will volunteer the information they rarely, if ever, get to talk with a senior manager.
-Senior managers that hole up in their office and fail to interact with the only people who can actually accomplish the company’s mission are missing a tremendous opportunity to get a real understanding of the problems and challenges faced by front-line workers.
+Senior managers who hole up in their office and fail to interact with the only people who can actually accomplish the company’s mission are missing a tremendous opportunity to understand the problems and challenges faced by front-line workers.

 Walk on Water Behavior

 I see a lot of this type of behavior.
-Senior managers that feel they are always the smartest person in the room and no one could possibly have better ideas than they, can decimate the moral of a company.
+Senior managers who feel they are always the smartest person in the room and no one could have better ideas than they can decimate the morale of a company.
 This my way or the highway mentality creates an absence of trust and leads to communication breakdown.
-Front-line employees just give up trying to improve things because they know any suggestions they make will be arbitrarily dismissed.
-This behavior can have various root causes: obsession with individual success, obsessive-compulsive behavior, and withdrawal.
+Front-line employees give up trying to improve things because they know any suggestions they make will be arbitrarily dismissed.
+This behavior can have various root causes: an obsession with individual success, obsessive-compulsive behavior, and withdrawal.

 Policies that Handicap Front Line Managers/Silo Mentality

 This problem develops when senior managers are only rated on their department’s performance.
 What develops is division, secrets, and mistrust of other departments.
-Doing what’s best for one department can have an adverse effect on other departments.
-For example, the production manager that overproduces because larger lots sizes reduce his or her per piece costs while creating a serious problem for the warehouse manager that must cope with all the extra inventory and associated costs.
+Doing what’s best for one department can harm other departments.
+For example, the production manager that overproduces because larger lot sizes reduce his or her per piece costs while creating a serious problem for the warehouse manager that must cope with all the extra inventory and associated costs.
 Senior manager KPI (Key Performance Indicator)s should include evaluations by other department heads to identify actions that are detrimental to other departments.

-What are some of the warning signs leadership problems exists in your company?:
+What are some of the warning signs leadership problems exist in your company?:

 Declining or Stagnant Sales

 This one should be obvious, but many managers rationalize the problem away.
-In addition to watching sales figures, one metric every senior manager should monitor religiously is the Net Promoter Score (NPS).
-NPS is a management tool that can be used to gauge the loyalty of a firm’s customer relationships.
+One metric every senior manager should monitor religiously is the Net Promoter Score (NPS), in addition to watching sales figures.
+NPS is a management tool that can gauge the loyalty of a firm’s customer relationships.
 A decline in the NPS is a clear warning sign you are losing your customers due to poor customer service.

 High Employee Turn-Over

 The most obvious warning sign is high employee turnover.
 Do you know why employees leave your company?
 Does your company require exit interviews?
 There are very few reasons why someone would leave your company if it is properly managed.
-In most cases, companies with high turnover rates fail to meet the motivational needs of their employees, see Herzberg’s Theory of Motivation and Maslow’s Hierarchy of Needs.
-For example, if you are asking your customer service representatives and front-line employees to enforce policies that upset your customers, who, in turn, express their displeasure in a harsh and demeaning way; why are you surprised when employees quit?
+In most cases, companies with high turnover rates fail to meet the motivational needs of their employees (see Herzberg’s Theory of Motivation and Maslow’s Hierarchy of Needs).
+For example, if you ask your customer service representatives and front-line employees to enforce policies that upset your customers, who, in turn, express their displeasure in a harsh and demeaning way, why are you surprised when employees quit?
 Policies should never be created without input from the people expected to implement them.